Print or Save to your Computer

 Submitting Course Reserves: Faculty Guidelines

-• Use the online submission form in Blackboard to request any type of reserve item (both electronic and physical) for your classes.
+Use the online submission form in Canvas to request any type of reserve item (both electronic and physical) for your classes.

-• Select the course you wish to request course reserves for from the My Courses section
+- Select the course you wish to request course reserves for

-• In the Control Panel menu on the lower left hand side of the page, choose Course Tools
+- In the menu on the left hand side of the page, choose Course Reserves

 If you have any questions about reserves policies, you may contact Rodney Jackson.
 He can be reached at (312) 503-8126 or by email.